Destination | Nepal |

 Journey to Mera Peak Climb

 You will arrive at Tribhuvan International Airport in Kathmandu before 3 pm, at least a day before the trip departure date for last-minute preparations.
-If, in case, you missed the online trip briefing, it will also provide us time to conduct an in-person trip briefing.
-During the trip briefing, we will provide you with important information about the trek and recheck your luggage to ensure that you have packed all the essential things for the Mera Peak Climb.
 On the trek departure date, we will take you to Kathmandu Airport for a domestic flight to Lukla - the gateway to Everest.

 This package includes Kathmandu - Lukla - Kathmandu flight costs.